Tonedawg1/gen1recomp-tm-hm-names/README.md

 Full disclosure this was made with the help of AI.

 Now with Gen 2 Support for the Shops / Game Corners!
+(keeping scroll long names on is recommended for the gen 2 game corners)

 Example Image: https://imgur.com/a/gen1recomp-tm-hm-move-names-example-v1-1-0-EBJ36Y3